 Produce a Slack-ready markdown brief.
 Keep it under 500 words.

-This is where most plugin builders cut corners, and where the leverage either materializes or falls apart.
-A context file is a per-team (or per-user) configuration that the skill reads at runtime to customize its behavior.
-Without it, you end up with either a plugin so generic it's useless or one so specific it only works for the team that built it.
+This is where most plugins die quietly.
+A context file is a per-team configuration the skill reads at runtime.
+Without one, you ship either something so generic it produces useless output or something so specific only the author's team can run it.

-The key insight: context files are not settings files.
-Settings control behavior ("use bullet points").
-Context files carry domain knowledge ("our repos are api-gateway, user-service, and billing-core, and our Jira project key is PLAT").
-This distinction matters because settings can have sensible defaults, but context requires input from the person who knows the team.
+The distinction that matters: context files are not settings files.
+Settings control behavior — "use bullet points," "include velocity."
+Context files carry domain knowledge — "our repos are api-gateway, user-service, billing-core, and our Jira project key is PLAT."
+Settings have defaults.
+Context cannot.
+The team owner has to provide it because nobody else has the information.

 context/team-config.template.yaml# Team Brief Plugin — Team Configuration

-# Copy this file to context/teams/<team-name>.yaml and fill in your values.
+# Copy to context/teams/<team-name>.yaml and fill in your values.

 team: